Pediatric Cystic Fibrosis

 - Quarterly throat/sputum cultures

-- Quarterly visits with our social worker, dietitian and respiratory therapist
+- Quarterly visits with a social worker, dietitian, respiratory therapist and behavioral psychologist

 Despite the best efforts of parents and the healthcare team, children with cystic fibrosis do get worse at times.
 Using the resources of the entire care team, we will create a well-defined treatment plan tailored to the needs of your child: